pradeepsinngh/Neural-Machine-Translation/README.md

     Model 4 is a Encoder-Decoder RNN
     Model 5 is a Bidirectional RNN with Embedding (Final Model)

-After experimenting with the four simple architectures, you will construct a deeper architecture that is designed to outperform all four models.

 ## Prediction

 In this step, we will train our final model and will run it over English text to get it's French Translation.